 Garfield is a solitary cat who lives alone with his humans.
-His days consist or resting, grooming himself, relaxing on the lounge room shelves, eating and relaxing in the shade on the front lawn.
+His days consist or resting, grooming himself, relaxing on the loungeroom shelves, eating and relaxing in the shade of the front lawn.
 He never ventures from his yard and is known to be a ‘scaredy cat’ so when his owners returned from work and found a scratch on his chest, they decided a veterinary check-up was necessary as they had no clue how he could have injured himself.

-Garfield had a consultation with Dr Oisin Tracey.
-He examined the wound on the left thorax which was a cut through the full thickness of the skin.
-It was recent and hadn’t yet become infected or begun to heal which meant a good clean and antibiotics were all that was required.
+Garfield had a consultation with Dr Oisin Tracey who examined the wound on the left thorax which was a cut through the full thickness of the skin.
+It was recent and hadn’t yet become infected or begun to heal which meant a good clean and antibiotics were required.

 The wound was a tell-tale sign of a cat fight so Dr Tracey continued examining Garfield’s body for any further injuries.
 He found multiple superficial scratches on the feline’s neck and abdomen as well as another full thickness wound on his right lateral.

 The kitty was admitted to Perth Vet Emergency for a few hours to have the right and left injuries treated.
-At a glance, most would consider the injuries to be minor without cause for concern but Garfield’s owners had experienced treatment for an abscess previously and were keen to have the wounds treated early.
+At a glance, most would consider the injuries to be minor, without cause for concern, but Garfield’s owners had experienced treatment for an abscess previously and were keen to have all traces of wounds examined.

 His owners were dispensed enough antibiotics and pain relief for Garfield until a recheck at his GP in 2-days to ensure the sites were healing well.
 They also received a report explaining Garfield’s procedure, medication and further instructions about his injury.
 This included: